Andessonreis/library-py/README.md

 ## Contributing

-Contributions to the Library Python + Django Project are welcome!
-If you have any suggestions

-, bug reports, or would like to contribute code, please follow the [contribution guidelines](CONTRIBUTING.md).
+Contributions to the Library are welcome!
+If you have any suggestions, bug reports, or would like to contribute code, please contact the project creator at andessonreys@gmail.com.

 ## Support